Kankoda/LicenseKit/README.md

 https://github.com/danielsaidi/LicenseKit.git
 ```

-LicenseKit must also be added to any application that uses your library.
+If you are building an app, LicenseKit only has to be added to the app target.
+If you are building a library, make sure to setup SPM so that your users adds both your library and LicenseKit.